gumaerc-testorg/20.219-january-iap-2015/content/pages/student-projects/paul-pj-folinos-project.md

 {{< resource uuid="1814d85e-b530-0b7d-b278-765feb1c8e78" >}}

-This video is courtesy of [Paul Folino](https://www.youtube.com/channel/UCtb_yQMgOZfa6T-XZR2WC1Q) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "ee3572e1-d43e-4b9f-a14a-80b2c95a3998" "Paul Folino" %}} on YouTube and is provided under our Creative Commons license.

 I have never been able to poach an egg well.
 Come to find out, there is a lot of science behind poaching eggs!